sarmaakondi/se72-labs/fetching-data-in-react-lab/README.md

 # Star Wars API

-A responsive web app which displays the consumed information using SWAPI.
+A responsive web app which displays the consumed information from SWAPI.

 ## Installation